 - Footblocks are not allowed, unless specifically agreed upon by the captains before the start of the game.

 - Scheduled game times include warm up.
 Teams may elect to not have a half.
 The end of a game is determined by time, not by the score.
 Games can end even if the score is tied.
 At most venues there will be a time clock to indicate the start time of each game - please stay off the field prior to your start time.
 For finish times please finish your last point at the indicated finish time on Zuluru.
-If a point is currently being played at the indicated finish time, finish the point and then leave the field immediately.
-The exception to this 'finish time' rule is the Downsview Hangar which has a buzzer - when the buzzer sounds the game ends immediately.
-If the disc is in the air when the buzzer sounds, the result of that throw (completion or turnover) stands.
+The game is over at the indicated finish time, teams do not finish the point.
+For games taking place at the Downsview Hangar which has a buzzer - when the buzzer sounds the game ends immediately.
+If the disc is in the air when the buzzer sounds (Downsview) or when the time hits the cap, the result of that throw (completion or turnover) stands.
+The only time teams should play out the point is if it is a playoff game and the game is tied.

 As a courtesy to teams that play after you, please leave the field promptly.
 There is absolutely no "Ultimate Time" in indoor!
 Captains from the next time slot (if applicable) are allowed to cap the game if it infringes upon the start time of their game, regardless of the score or remaining time on the clock.